 March 2016: The Information Commissioner gives us 12 steps to prepare for GDPR.

-The Information Compliance team will be running regular lunchtime briefings to help UEA staff get ready for GDPR.
+The Information Compliance team are running regular lunchtime briefings and Q&A sessions to help staff get ready for GDPR.

-No booking is required, and after each session the team will be on hand to answer your data protection questions.
+No booking is required, and the team will be on hand to answer your data protection questions.